 How should I prepare for my visit?

 - Pack light, and remember that some items—including large bags, food, and drinks—are not permitted in the galleries.
-Our locker rooms will not be available.

 - Expect increased directional signage, including designated entrances and exits.